MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/manage-users-across-their-lifecycle.md

     To do this:

-1. In the Office 365 admin portal, select a user and choose **Edit User**.
+1. In the Microsoft 365 admin center, select a user and choose **Edit User**.
 The **Sign-in status** is shown in the user details, as in this screenshot.

     ![Screenshot of a users's sign-in status in Office 365](../media/3003a58e-1294-460a-a174-2be67b1dc462.png)